cancer32/ComfyEnv/README.md

 # TODO:
 - [ ] Check if env exists before creating a new one with the same name
 - [ ] Replace the models path and set extra_model_path_config.yml from dynamically while running the environment
-- [ ] Change module names to avoid naming conflict
+- [X] Change module names to avoid naming conflict
-- [ ] Add status command to get the running status of the comfy environment
+- [X] Add status command to get the running status of the comfy environment
-- [ ] Instead of just name activate conda env using env full directory path
 - [ ] Custom port is not getting set while opening comfy through browser button